 Intrigued, she read a few stories about Guinan — the first openly transgender woman in the New York City Fire Department and one of only about 50 women on a force of more than 10,000.
 Sokolow then reached out to Guinan about filming a documentary.

 Two years later, the completed film premiered in New York City.
-It tells the story of Guinan, a third-generation firefighter, and her transition from male to female while working in the “macho culture” of the firefighting profession.
+It tells the story of Guinan, a third-generation firefighter, and her gender transition while working in the “macho culture” of the firefighting profession.

 “Brooke’s story demonstrates the importance of being true to yourself, even if you’re working against pressures from society, family and colleagues to conform to a narrow way of being,” Sokolow said.